Zweih/qp/README.md

 - `name` - package name
 - `reason` - installation reason (explicit/dependency)
 - `version` - installed package version
-- `origin` - the package ecosystem or source the package belongs to (e.g., pacman); reflects which package manager or backend maintains it
+- `origin` - the package ecosystem or source the package belongs to (e.g., brew, pipx); reflects which package manager or backend maintains it
 - `arch` - architecture the package was built for (e.g., x86_64, aarch64, any)
 - `license` - package software license
 - `description` - package description
 - `url` - the URL of the official site of the software being packaged
 - `validation` - package integrity validation method (e.g., sha256, pgp)
-- `pkgtype` - package type (pkg, split, debug, src)
+- `pkgtype` - package type (specific to each origin, some origins have no pkgtype)
-    - ***note**: older packages may have no pkgtype if built before pacman introduced XDATA
 - `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.
 - `packager` - person/entity who built the package (if available)
 - `groups` - list of package groups or categories (e.g., base, gnome, xfce4)